Beats Filters

 You can find other examples in the Block > Examples section:

-You can also inspect how the Blockly logic will look like translated to XML or YAML.
+You can also inspect, how the Blockly logic will look like translated to XML or YAML.

-XML or Extensible Markup Language is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+XML or Extensible Markup Language is a markup language, that defines a set of rules for encoding documents in a format, that is both human-readable and machine-readable.
 It is used by Logmanager to translate graphical Blockly blocks to machine-readable code.

 YAML is a human-readable data-serialization language.
-It is commonly used for configuration files and in applications where data is being stored or transmitted.
+It is commonly used for configuration files and in applications, where data is being stored or transmitted.
 All configuration of Beats Agents is written using YAML, thus Blockly has to be translated to this format to be able to work with Beats.